inf3rno/mixin.js/README.md

     console.assert(!extension.isEnabled, "The extension should not be enabled after calling the disable()");
     console.assert(Function.prototype.toObject === undefined, "Should restore the undefined property of toObject by disable.");

-Ofc. `Mixin.Extension` is not always the best choice, but it works like charm by the `Function.prototype` and the `Object.prototype` extensions.
+Ofc. `Inheritance.Extension` is not always the best choice, but it works like charm by the `Function.prototype` and the `Object.prototype` extensions.

 ## Extensions